schollz/croc/README.md

 ```

-## How does it work?

-*croc* is similar to [magic-wormhole](https://github.com/warner/magic-wormhole#design) in spirit and design.
-Like *magic-wormhole*, *croc* generates a code phrase for you to share with your friend which allows secure end-to-end transferring of files and folders through a intermediary relay that connects the TCP ports between the two computers.
-Also like *magic-wormhole*, security is enabled by performing password-authenticated key exchange (PAKE) with the weak code phrase to generate a session key on both machines without passing any private information between the two.
-The session key is then verified and used to encrypt the content and meta-data with AES-256.
-If at any point the PAKE fails, an error will be reported and the file will not be transferred.
-More details on the PAKE transfer can be found at [github.com/schollz/pake](https://github.com/schollz/pake) and below in the [protocol](#protocol).

-The intermediary relay uses websockets to have bidirectional communication with potential senders and recipients.
-Only one sender and one recipient is allowed in a channel at once.
-The relay helps to deliver the PAKE information, and once both parties agree, it will staple the connections between the sender and recipient and pipe all incoming TCP data from the sender to the recipient.

-When sending a file with *croc*, a local relay is initiated which will try to discover local peers for connection.
-If a recipient is found locally, then the local connections are used and the public relay is never used.
-This way, *croc* can be used without a public internet connection (i.e. to transfer files over LAN).

 ## License

 MIT

 ## Acknowledgements

-I am awed by all the [great contributions](#acknowledgements) made!
+*croc* has been through many iterations, and I am awed by all the great contributions!
 If you feel like contributing, in any way, by all means you can send an Issue, a PR, ask a question, or tweet me ([@yakczar](http://ctt.ec/Rq054)).

 Thanks...